-Talk with your VA provider to learn more about what medications may work for you.
+Talk with your VA provider to learn more about what medications may be a good option for you.

 COMBINATION THERAPY

 Nicotine replacement products can be combined to increase your chances of quitting, especially if you smoke more than one pack a day.
 There are several possibilities for combination therapy including: